Konami Krazy Racers: Sequel

 Krazy Kart Racing is a sequel to the title released in 2009 initially for iOS and in 2011 for Android.
 It features a total of 12 characters from Konami franchises, four of which return from Konami Krazy Racers.
-It received above-average reviews according to the review aggregation website GameRankings.
+GameRankings aggregated a score of 73 out of 100 for the game.
 Pocket Gamer gave it three-and-a-half stars out of five.